Dating: LGBTQ+

+Initiation

+There are numerous ways people meet potential dates, including blind dates, classified ads, dating websites, hobbies, holidays, office romance, social networking, speed dating, or simply talking in public places, vehicles, or houses.
+A Pew study in 2005 which examined Internet users in long-term relationships including marriage, found that many met by contacts at work or at school.
+The survey found that 55% of relationship-seeking singles agreed that it was "difficult to meet people where they live."
+Work is a common place to meet potential spouses, although there are some indications that the Internet is overtaking the workplace as an introduction venue.

+People can meet other people on their own or the get-together can be arranged by someone else.
+Friends remain a common way for people to meet.
+However, the Internet promises to overtake friends in the future if present trends continue.
+A friend can introduce two people who do not know each other, and the friend may play matchmaker and send them on a blind date.
+Parents can introduce their children to each other via their contacts with associates, neighbors, or friends.
+In India, parents often place matrimonial ads in newspapers or online, and may post the resumes of the prospective bride or groom.

+Matchmaking systems and services

 As technology progressed the dating world progressed as well.
-In a Time-line by Metro, a statistic match-making business opened in 1941, the first reality TV dating show was developed in 1965, and by the 1980s the public was introduced to video dating.
+In a timeline by Metro, a statistic matchmaking business opened in 1941, the first reality TV dating show was developed in 1965, and by the 1980s the public was introduced to video dating.
 Video dating was a way for singles to sit in front of a camera and tell whoever may be watching something about themselves.
 The process of elimination was significant because now the viewer was able hear their voice, see their face and watch their body language to determine a physical attraction to the candidates.

 In online dating, individuals create profiles where they disclose personal information, photographs, hobbies, interests, religion and expectations.
 Then the user can search through hundreds of thousands of accounts and connect with multiple people at once which in return, gives the user more options and more opportunity to find what meets their standards.
 Online dating has influenced the idea of choice.
 In Modern Romance: An Investigation, Aziz Ansari states that one third of marriages in the United States between 2005 and 2012 met through online dating services.
 Today there are hundreds of sites to choose from and websites designed to fit specific needs such as Match, eHarmony, OkCupid, Zoosk, and ChristianMingle.
 Mobile apps, such as Grindr and Tinder allow users to upload profiles that are then judged by others on the service; one can either swipe right on a profile (indicating interest) or swipe left (which presents another possible mate).